-Bar Transfer Test (BTT) Information for Candidates Spring 2025
+Bar Transfer Test (BTT) Information for Candidates Summer 2025

-Thank you for your interest in the Bar Transfer Test (BTT).
-We hope that the following document will answer many of your questions about the programme structure and presentation of the BTT.
+Thank you for your interest in the Bar Transfer Test (BTT) at BPP.
+We hope that the following document will answer many of your questions about the programme structure and information on the BTT.